Was this page helpful?

 Deleted - The account has been deleted and cannot be re-used.

-You can use the trash icon to delete any account that is not in use.
+You can delete an account that is not in use.
+To delete your account:

 AWS Account Limits¶